jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 <div align=center><img src="imgs/v1/9.png" alt="drawing" width="300"/></div>

-The multiplexer can be described by the following *Data Flow* verilog statement:
+The multiplexer can be described by the following *Data Flow* Verilog statement:

 m <= (NOT (s) AND x) OR (s AND y);

-1. Write a Verilog entity that describes the circuit given in below figure (an eight-bit wide 2-to-1 multiplexer).
-This circuit has two eight-bit inputs, X and Y, and produces the eight-bit output M. If s = 0 then M = X, while if s = 1 then M = Y. It has the circuit symbol shown in b, in which X, Y, and M are depicted as eightbit wires (vectors).
-Note, it will be very difficult to describe this as data flow!
-Refer to lecture notes for some good designs that demonstrate multiplexer code!
+1. Design a Verilog module that implements an 8-bit wide 2-to-1 multiplexer.
+This multiplexer should take two 8-bit inputs, X and Y, and select between them based on a single-bit selector, s.
+The output of the multiplexer, M, will be one of the two inputs depending on the state of s: when s = 0, M should equal X; and when s = 1, M should equal Y.

 2. Simulate with a test bench.